The COVID-19 vaccine

 virus manufactured as a political conspiracy was rushed into development in an

-the vaccine?
-Health complications, birth defects, mental confusion, dementia,
+health complications, birth defects, mental confusion, dementia, depression, and suicide?

-depression, suicide?
-What if the government agents—and the “experts” duped by the
+What if the government agents—and the “experts” duped by the government—are

 Therefore, the lesson here is a lesson

 about warning.
-If you put all of your trust in your own self-confidence,
+Those who put their trust in their own self-confidence

-you’re headed for eventual disaster—and you could contribute to sending
+are headed for eventual disaster—and that could contribute to their sending

 surrender to that love despite the inconvenience,

-and let it be your guide in every moment of uncertainty, then you do have
+and let that love be your guide in every moment of uncertainty, then you have

 good reason to rest assured.